-Problem 3.6.
+Problem 186.
 Give an algorithm that will round a real number x to the closest integer, rounding up at .5.
-You can only use floor(y), ceiling(y), basic arithmetic (+, -, , /) and/or numbers.
+You can only use floor(y), ceiling(y), basic arithmetic (+, -, \, /) and/or numbers.
 You cannot use anything else, including conditional statements!
 Prove that your algorithm is correct.

-Problem 3.7.
-Recall that Example 3.32 had the conditions that n > 0 and m > 2.
-Also recall that you gave a solution to this in Exercise 3.33.
+Problem 187.
+Recall that Example 148 had the conditions that n > 0 and m > 2.
+Also recall that you gave a solution to this in Exercise 149.
 Also recall that integer division always truncates toward zero, so negative numbers truncate differently than positive ones.

-(a) Does your solution work when m=2?
+(a) Does your solution work when m = 2?
 Justify your answer with a proof/counterexample.

-(b) Does your solution work when $n \leq 0$?
-Justify your answer with a proof/counterexample.

-(c) Give an algorithm that will work for any integer n and any non-zero m.
+- (b) Does your solution work when $n \leq 0$ ?
+Justify your answer with a proof/counterexample. - (c) Give an algorithm that will work for any integer n and any non-zero m.
 Give examples that demonstrate that your algorithm is correct for the various cases and/or a proof that it always works.
 Make sure you consider all relevant cases (e.g., when it should round up and down, when n and m are positive/negative).
-You may only use basic integer arithmetic and conditional statements.
-You may not use floor, ceiling, abs (absolute value), etc. You also may not use the mod operator since how it works with negative numbers is not the same for every language.

-Problem 3.8.
+Problem 188.
 Assume you have a function random(int n) that returns a random integer between 0 and n-1, inclusive.
 Give code/pseudocode for an algorithm random(int a, int b) that returns a random number between a and b, inclusive of both a and b.
 You may assume that a < b (although in practice, this should be checked).
 You may only call random(int n) once and you may not use conditional statements.
-Prove that your algorithm returns an integer in the required range.
+Prove that your algorithm is correct.

-Problem 3.9.
-Assume you have a function random() that returns a non-negative random integer.
-Give code/pseudocode for an algorithm random(int a, int b) that returns a random integer between a and b, inclusive of both a and b.
+Problem 189.
+Assume you have a function random() that returns a positive random number.
+Give code/pseudocode for an algorithm random(int a, int b) that returns a random number between a and b, inclusive of both a and b.
 You may assume that a < b (although in practice, this should be checked).
-You may use only basic integer arithmetic and you may only call random() once.
-You may not use loops, conditional statements, floor, ceiling, abs (absolute value), etc. Prove that your algorithm returns an integer in the required range.
+You may only call random() once and you may not use conditional statements.
+Prove that your algorithm is correct.

-Problem 3.10.
+Problem 190.
 The following method is a simplified version of a method that might be used to implement a hash table or in a cryptographic system.
 Assume that for one particular use the number returned by this function has to have the opposite parity (even/odd) of the parameter.
-For instance, hash_it(4) returns 49 which has the opposite parity of 4, so it works for 4.
+For instance, hash\it(4) returns 49 which has the opposite parity of 4, so it works for 4.
 Prove or disprove that this function always returns a value of opposite parity of the parameter.